teebes/tango-core/tests/test_command_line.rst

 Testing: Command-line Interface
 ===============================

-For each command below, note that 'default' is the site name.
+For each command below, note that 'simplesite' is the site name.
-Use the sitename appropriate to your project, that is, sitename in tango.site.sitename
+In production, use the sitename appropriate to your project.

 Import Tango's command-line module.